jmcdona1d/Workout_Helper/README.md

 - A static version of this project is hosted at https://workout-deploy.firebaseapp.com and its resources are found in the directory */static_version* in this repo

+### work in Progress:
+-Using Node js to implement a backedn login system and user tracking

 ### Future Updates:

-- Using Node js to implement a login system and user tracking
 - Allow option to increase or not after 4 weeks
 - Add some sort of weight plate calculator
 - Create a mobile app